 The importance of phosphorous in battery technology is often overlooked.
-Phosphate provides thermal stability that enhances the safety characteristics of lithium ion batteries.
+Phosphate provides thermal stability that enhances the safety characteristics of lithium-ion batteries.
 It is a component of LVP and lithium iron phosphate ("LFP") batteries.
-LFP batteries are manufactured by Chinese manufacturer BYD for its electric bus and truck models.
+LFP batteries are manufactured by Chinese manufacturer BYD for its electric bus and truck models and are being used in Tesla's Chinese manufactured cars.
 Phosphate also increases the quantity of energy that can be stored per unit volume of VRBs.
 Phosphate (reported as phosphoric acid) prices have ranged between US\$500 and US\$1,000 per tonne over the last ten years.
-Current prices are approximately US\$800-US\$850 per tonne.
+The current price of phosphoric acid is approximately US\$1,000 per tonne.